full-spectrum/neo4clj/docs/examples.md

 #### Replace properties

-This function will replace an existing property map with the given one.
+This function takes a connection, a lookup representation and the property map to replace the property map on matched entities with.

 ~~~clojure
 (client/replace-props! conn {:labels [:person] :first-name "Thomas"} {:last-name-only "Anderson"})
 ~~~

+So in the example we find all nodes with label `:person` and the property key value pair `:first-name "Thomas"` and replace the whole property map, not only the key `:first-name` with the property-map `{:last-name-only "Anderson"}`

 ### Delete Node or Relationship